Free resources to study God's Word in the original:

 Note: Your author can't fix his Corolla, but all of these programs can be customized and tweaked to fit your needs; notes and hyperlinks are easy to add in various ways.

-Also, Logos surpasses Accordance and BibleWorks in connecting to an iPhone or iPod Touch or iPad; Accordance is working on adding this feature.
+Also, Accordance and Logos surpass BibleWorks in connecting to an iPhone or iPod Touch or iPad.

 System requirements for each program: